jasonnathan/projectm/README.md

 ##Project M
-an experimental hierarchical approach to Project Management specifically targeted at applications with multiple screens / pages.
+An experimental hierarchical approach to Project Management - specifically targeted at applications with multiple screens / pages.
 The top level of this hierarchy comprises the main navigation in an application.
 The second level thereafter consists of its *child-items*.
 For example:

 * Home `<= Top Level Navigation`